-Through the 3-year, USAID-funded Access to Mechanization Project (AMP), CNFA used a commercially sustainable and market-oriented methodology to develop machinery service providers across Georgia.
-Building on our existing nationwide presence, AMP combined matching investments, commercial finance and technical training to establish Machinery Service Centers (MSCs) to provide custom machinery services to small farmers.
+Through the three-year, USAID-funded Access to Mechanization Project (AMP), CNFA used a commercially sustainable and market-oriented methodology to develop machinery service providers across Georgia.
+Building on its existing nationwide presence, AMP combined matching investments, commercial finance, and technical training to establish Machinery Service Centers (MSCs) and provide custom machinery services to small farmers.

-- Provided technical assistance to MSCs using local consultants and Farmer-to-Farmer (F2F) volunteers to ensure sustainable operation of the business and long-term availability of services for farmers;
+- Provided technical assistance to MSCs using local consultants and Farmer-to-Farmer (F2F) volunteers to ensure sustainable operation and long-term availability of services for farmers;

 - Improved the competitive environment for machinery services by reducing the cost to farmers as a result of increased supply of machinery and service businesses;

 - Leveraged grant funds with local partner matching investment, including large-scale involvement of commercial finance to maximize impact and investment in the rural economy.

 Ongoing support from CNFA Farmer-to-Farmer (F2F) volunteers was an integral part of our approach to implementing AMP.
 A total of 25 volunteer assignments, focused primarily on conducting various types of trainings, were completed during the program:

 - Business Management Training Sessions: F2F volunteers conducted a wide array of trainings on business management.
 With the assistance of the AMP Training Coordinator, volunteers selected local trainers, finalized business and extension training topics, and developed standardized training materials for dissemination;